dreamhead/moco/moco-doc/configurations.md

 # Configurations
 Moco mainly focuses on server configuration.
-There are only two kinds of configuration right now: Request and Response.
+There are only two kinds of configuration right now: **Request** and **Response**.

 That means if we get the expected request and then return our response.
-You have seen the simplest test case in previous example, that is, no matter what request is, return "foo" as response.

 Now, you can see a Moco reference in details.

 **WARNING** the json configuration below is just configuration snippet for one pair of request and response, instead of the whole configuration file.